 - 1. Record the plant species that occur within the study area, based on field surveys; - 2.
 Identify, and locate where possible, any plant Species of Conservation Concern (SCC), namely Threatened, Near Threatened, Rare (species with conservation status or which are) and endemic species (to the area); - 3.
 All SCC's will be discussed in detail; - 4.
 Provide a general description of the status of the water resources of the area according to published literature. - 5.
-Provide a general description of the natural aquatic environment in the vicinity of the proposed new bridge structures. - 6.
-Identify potential impacts of the proposed construction on the aquatic environment. - 7.
-Provide a sensitivity map of the study areas in order for the proponent to better place the layout of the project's infrastructure; - 8.
-Once a sensitivity map has been created, the consultant must suggest ecological corridors around or adjacent to the suggested project area, especially through sensitive sites or vegetation; - 9.
-Identify and assess the environmental significance of the identified botanical impacts using the methodology prescribed by EOH, as this methodology is compliant with international best practice in EIA; and - 10.
+Provide a sensitivity map of the study areas in order for the proponent to better place the layout of the project's infrastructure; - 6.
+Once a sensitivity map has been created, the consultant must suggest ecological corridors around or adjacent to the suggested project area, especially through sensitive sites or vegetation; - 7.
+Identify and assess the environmental significance of the identified botanical impacts using the methodology prescribed by EOH, as this methodology is compliant with international best practice in EIA; and - 8.
 Provide practical and realistic recommendations to mitigate the identified ecological impacts.